DarraghDuffy/blog/published/TLS-Handshake.md

 > Selected Cipher-suite

 In order for the server to send its hello, the server will have selected an agreed cipher-suite.
 The Client will have provided a list of the cipher-suites that it supports.
 The Server will have been configured with a *prioritized* list of ciphers.
 The Server will select the highest mutually accepted cipher.
-If an agreed cipher-suite could not be found a error is returned at this point.
+If an agreed cipher-suite could not be found an error is returned at this point.

 > Servers Certificate & Verify Certificate

 Having completed the hello messages, the server will send its certificate for the client to verify its authenticity (the client can also send a certificate, but this is not included above).
 The server's certificate must be appropriate for the key exchange algorithm.
-The certificate message is required to include the certificate chain (list).
-The server's certificate must be first, and each subsequent certificate must *directly certify* the previous certificate.
+The certificate message is required to include the certificate chain (i.e., a list).
+The Server's certificate must be first, and each subsequent certificate must *directly certify* the previous certificate.
 The root certificate does not need to be included, because the client should already have the root certificate installed.
 The root certificates will have been distributed independently e.g. with your Windows or Apple Mac OSs'.

 > Key Exchange